cloudmesh-community/fa18-523-60/paper/paper.md

 Prior to being able to exploit the benefits of Python and MongoDB simultaneously, the PyMongo distribution must be installed using *pip*.
-To install it onall platforms, the following command should be used [@api-mongodb-com-installation]:
+To install it on all platforms, the following command should be used [@api-mongodb-com-installation]:

 `$ python -m pip install pymongo`